 First, three light environment blocks were set up: 1) plot area receiving shade from mostly mature deciduous maple trees (Acer sp.); 2) plots under a structure that held black perforated cloth that was considered neutral shade; and 3) full sun (no shade).
 Both shade areas had about 92% reduction in photosynthetic photon flux compared with the full-sun area — let’s call it heavy shade.
 Of note, tree shade altered the ratio of red to far-red light (0.39), while the artificial shade (1.28) and full sun (1.30) did not — a critical difference that does not get enough attention in shade studies.

 In each environment block, fertilizer and plant growth regulator treatments were applied.
 Fertilizers tested represented three nitrogen (N) sources: urea (46-0-0), calcium nitrate (15-0-0) and ammonium sulfate (21-0-0).
-Each granular product was mixed with water to become a soluble solution, then applied in 2 gallon water-carrier/1,000 square feet (815 liters/hectare) from a standard CO2-powered backpack plot sprayer.
+Each granular product was mixed with water to become a soluble solution, then applied in 2 gallons water carrier/1,000 square feet (815 liters/hectare) from a standard CO2-powered backpack plot sprayer.

 What happened to the shaded turf biochemically?
 Plots that received Primo showed total chlorophyll content increased by as much as 19% compared with untreated plots, which is why we often see greening of turf post-Primo applications, and those plots also had higher turf color ratings.
 There was also an increase in chlorophyll B content associated with those Primo applications, thus indicating potential shade adaption in the plant.
 Finally, flavonoids — considered abiotic stress defense compounds — showed a positive response from Primo applications, and this is an area that warrants further research.